5 Factors that Influence Body Weight and Determine the Success of Weight Loss

 Because of the hormones they secrete, they help you regulate and balance your hormones.
 In other words, they play a pretty important role in maintaining your metabolism.

 However, depending on your choices, they can have quite the opposite effect on your body.
 And it’s all up to you.
-Your habits with nutrition, exercise, and simply the way you choose to live your life can have their effect on these glands.
+Your habits with nutrition, exercise, and simply the way you choose to live your life can affect these glands.

 Cortisol regulates glucose.
 It also regulates proteins and fats and shows its practicality by keeping an eye on your metabolism.
 But that’s not all.
 Cortisol helps you control inflammation, and regulates your blood pressure too!